vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 Also get the latest information on the test locations and hours.

-## Book the tests
+## Order the tests and book the appointment

-Book the tests.
-Generally, the tests don't have a fixed appointment time, just a walk-in time.
+The bprocess is generally two-phase: first, I order via a provider, such as Own Your Labs, Marek Diagnostics, or Request A Test.
+They will send the order to the blood draw company, which will be either LabCorp or Quest Diagnostics.
+Once LabCorp or Quest Diagnostics has received the order, I can book an appointment time with them, or try a walk-in.
+Walk-ins may not always be serviced in case of reduced staff availability, and may have indeterminate wait times.

 I should aim to book at least two days before my intended date of going for the tests.
 Keep in mind the test location hours (usually Monday to Friday, opening around 7 AM or 8 AM, and staying open till around 4 PM).

 Try to book at a time when there is nothing of this sort in the previous or next two weeks: